Machine Unlearning under Overparameterization: From Theory to Practice

 \subsection{Experiments}

-We test our algorithm against the following existing methods.
+We test our algorithm against the following baseline methods.
+Retrain erases the initial model and trains from scratch on $\Data_r$.
 GD \cite{neel:2021:descent-to-delete} runs gradient descent on $\Loss{\btheta \: ; \Data_r}$, while Noisy GD (NGD) \citep{chourasia:2023:towards-true-data-deletion} adds gradient noise to the GD steps.
 GA \citep{graves:2020:amnesiac} runs gradient ascent on $\Loss{\btheta \: ; \Data_f}$.
-NegGrad+ (NGP) \citep{kurmanji:2023:scrub} minimizes a weighted combination of the GD and GA objectives.
+NegGrad+ (NGP) \citep{kurmanji:2023:scrub} minimizes a weighted combination of the GD and GA objectives. $\ell_1$-Sparse \citep{jia:2023:l1-sparse} runs GD with an $\ell_1$-norm regularizer.
 SCRUB \citep{kurmanji:2023:scrub} optimizes three objectives: minimizing $\Loss{\btheta \: ; \Data_r}$, minimizing KL divergence of model outputs on $\Data_r$ relative to the original model, and maximizing KL divergence on $\Data_f$.
 Negative Preference Optimization (NPO) \citep{zhang:2024:npo} runs a form of gradient ascent over $\Loss{\btheta \: ; \Data_f}$ inspired by preference optimization.
-NPO and SCRUB only apply to models which output a class distribution.
+SalUn \citep{fan:2023:salun} minimizes $\Loss{\btheta \: ; \Data_r}$ while fitting random labels over $\Data_f$, updating only the parameters that initially have large gradients with respect to $\Loss{\btheta \: ; \Data_f}$.
+We apply SCRUB, NPO, and SalUn only in our classification-based experiments, as they are not directly designed for general regression tasks.
 To highlight the performance of our algorithm, we also compare to ridge regression, which approximates our unlearning objective~\eqref{eq:unlearn-op-f} for $R(\btheta) = \norm{\btheta}{2}$ by minimizing $\Loss{\btheta; \Data_r} + \lambda_t \norm{\btheta}{2}^2$.
-The minimizer of this regularized objective converges to the minimum-$\ell_2$-norm loss minimizer as $\lambda_t \to 0$ \citep{hastie:2022:surprises-ridgeless}.
+The minimizer of this regularized objective converges to the minimum-$\ell_2$-norm loss minimizer in the ridgeless limit as $\lambda_t \to 0$ \citep{hastie:2022:surprises-ridgeless}.